sachin2smart/sachin2smart/README.md

 - 👋 Hi, My name is Sachin
-- 👀 I’m keen towards Programming and Problem Solving
+- 👀 Loves programming and problem solving using Data Structure
-- 🌱 I’m currently applying Data Structures
-- 💞️ I’m working on solving problmes on Leetcode
-- 📫 How to reach me : sachin2smart@gmail.com

 <!---
 sachin2smart/sachin2smart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.